St. Louis Attorney for Paralysis from Car Accidents

 After a person is seriously hurt in a car accident, it is common for the at-fault party’s insurance company to offer a settlement to the injured party.
 While it may be tempting to accept such a settlement, as it can sometimes seem like a large amount of money, these are usually lowball offers that the insurance representative knows will not actually cover the full extent of the economic expenses of your injury.
 These low offers do not take your physical and psychological pain and suffering into account, either.

-Before speaking to any insurance adjusters at all, it is important that you consult with a lawyer so that you understand the amount of compensation you deserve.
+Before speaking to any insurance adjusters at all, it is important that you consult with a personal injury lawyer in St. Louis so that you understand the amount of compensation you deserve.
 When you have experienced paralysis, medical bills can get out of control far more quickly than you realize.
 Furthermore, your limited mobility may require you to hire extra help with transportation and home tasks, as well as cause you to make necessart changes to your home to accommodate your disability.
 It is also possible that you will not be able to continue in your line of employment, so it will be necessary to calculate lost wages and future earning capacity.

 A skilled car accident attorney will take all these factors into account, in addition to anything else that your own unique circumstances require.